PenglinYang/rfcs/00007-key management/README.md

-# introduce the key management and lifecycle
+# key management and lifecycle